BLE-LTER/ble-handbook/handbook.md

 Information management was integral to the project from the start; our NSF proposal included a detailed section on the data types we will produce and how each of them will be treated.
 The information management team has been important project members ever since.

-Tim Whiteaker (Tim after) was first recruited as project data/information manager by lead project PI Ken Dunton from the 2017 beginnings.
-An T. Nguyen (An after) was recruited by team in November 2018 and officially started in March 2019.
+Tim Whiteaker (Tim) was first recruited as project data/information manager by lead project PI Ken Dunton from the 2017 beginnings.
+An T. Nguyen (An) was recruited by team in November 2018 and officially started in March 2019.

 <a id="our-philosophies"></a>
 ## Our philosophies